 A shift dress for a bride who wants something a little different.

 ASOS Edition Ruched Halter Neck Maxi Wedding Dress (£120)

-If Hollywood glamour is your thing, this dress will help you nail the look.
+If Hollywood glamour is your thing, this dress will help you perfect the look.

 Whistles Eve Silk Wedding Dress (£599)